Chen Yuqi: 2015–2018: Beginnings

-2019–present: Rising popularity
+2019: Rising popularity

-In 2019, Chen starred as one of the female leads in the 2019 wuxia drama Heavenly Sword and Dragon Slaying Sabre based on the novel of the same name by Jin Yong.
+In 2019, Chen starred as the female lead in the 2019 wuxia drama Heavenly Sword and Dragon Slaying Sabre based on the novel of the same name by Jin Yong.
 Her role as the beloved character of Zhao Min earned her rave reviews from critics and further bolstered her acting career.

-In 2020, Chen starred in the historical romance drama The Love Lasts Two Minds alongside Yu Menglong, playing two roles.
-The same year, she starred in the wuxia romance drama And The Winner Is Love alongside Luo Yunxi, portraying the naive female lead Chong Xue Zhi.

-She is set to star in her first republican-themed drama, Mystery of Antiques III based on the novel of the same name by Ma Boyong.
+2020–present: Broaden work types

+Since 2020, Chen has been starring in several high-profile costume dramas, including And The Winner Is Love, Mirror: A Tale of Twin Cities, and Unchained Love.
+Apart from costume dramas, she also explored a variety of other drama types, such as the time-travel drama See You Again, the comedy drama Never Give Up, and the espionage drama Thin Ice.

+In 2023, Chen starred as the female lead in the wuxia film Sakra, alongside martial art star Donnie Yen.
+This is her second time starring in adaptations of works by Jin Yong.
+Chen also made her reality-show debut in the same year.